artefactual/atom-docs/user-manual/import-export/import-descriptions-terms.rst

 1. Click on the import menu, then click on XML.

-2. CLick on the link to the SKOS import page.
+2. Click on the link to the SKOS import page.

 .. image:: images/import-menu-skos.*
    :align: center